Fellows FAQ

 Why was the FASAE post-nominal introduced?

 Many associations use post-nominals to recognize Fellows of their organization.
-The FASAE post-nominal was introduced to increase the recognition of ASAE Fellows program and Fellows in good standing.
-The letters FASAE are a simple, easily recognizable way to reinforce Fellow status on nametags, committee rosters, and conference programs and in speaker introductions.
-Such increased visibility may serve to inspire more individuals to pursue Fellows status, contributing to a culture of engagement and leadership throughout the ASAE community.
-The post-nominal also reinforces to current Fellows the call to service they accept.
+The letters FASAE are a simple, easily recognizable way to reinforce Fellow status on professional resumes, nametags, committee rosters, and conference programs as well as in speaker introductions.
+Such increased visibility may serve to inspire more individuals to pursue Fellows status, contributing to a culture of engagement, innovation and leadership throughout the ASAE community.
+The designation also reinforces to current Fellows the call to service they have accepted.

 How are CAE and FASAE related?

-The two programs serve different purposes.
-The Certified Association Executive credential is ASAE’s professional certification.
-FASAE is an honorific post-nominal designation that may be used by ASAE Fellows in good standing to represent their status as a Fellow of ASAE.
+The two serve different purposes.
+The Certified Association Executive (CAE) credential is ASAE’s earned professional certification.
+FASAE is an honorific designation that may be used by ASAE Fellows in good standing to represent their status as a Fellow of ASAE.
 Professional certifications, including the CAE, are a key consideration in the Fellows selection process, and the vast majority of CAE-eligible Fellows have earned the CAE.

 Am I eligible if my ASAE membership lapsed but my cumulative years of ASAE membership are five years?

-Unfortunately, no, the membership requirement to apply for ASAE Fellows is five consecutive years of membership.
+The membership requirement to apply for ASAE Fellows is you must be a member for the past five consecutive years.
 Please revisit the eligibility guidelines once you have met this requirement.

 As a CAE, am I automatically made an ASAE Fellow?
 Is the credential considered as a factor in my application?

-Unfortunately, no, current members of any official Board entity are not eligible to apply to become an ASAE Fellow.
-That said, once the Board term is over, an application can be submitted for consideration, and will be considered against the same criteria against which all other applications are considered.
+Current members of any official Board entity are not eligible to apply to become an ASAE Fellow.
+That said, once the Board term is over, an application can be submitted for consideration and will be considered against the same criteria against which all other applications are considered.

 Am I eligible to reapply the following year if my Fellows application is not accepted?